 Okay, I’ll get on with it.

-Before I jump in, I need to say upfront that not much about my circumstances changed from last year to this year.
+But before I jump in, I need to make something clear upfront: not much has changed about my circumstances from last year to this year.
 Last year, I was teaching . . .

 - 3 sections of English IV ERWC (with a per class student count of 36, 37, 36) and